Getting started with closed captions in live streams

 Clevercast allows you to add (multilingual) closed captions to your live stream through transcription in real time, speech-to-text conversion with manual correction and automatic translation.
 For more info, read the introduction to closed captions in Clevercast.

-This tutorial explains how to manage events with closed captions as admin in Clevercast.
+This tutorial explains how to manage events with closed captions in Clevercast.
 If you hire transcribers or speech-to-text correctors yourself, provide them with the transcription manual or speech-to-text correction manual.

-Let transcribers test their internet connection in advance by doing a T@H connection test.
+If you manage transcribers and/or correctors, you may want them to test their internet connection in advance by doing a T@H connection test.
 The test lets you find out whether the transcriber’s internet connection is suited.

 This tutorial applies to enterprise and webinar plans.
 Skip step 1 for webinars, since an event is automatically created when you create a webinar.